seynur/blog/_posts/2025-11-26-restore-archive-splunk-data-local-s3-or-s3-compitible-custom-endpoints-made-easy.md

 We’ll go step by step and show how the script performs in each scenario: restoring data to Splunk’s thaweddb directory so that it’s instantly searchable.

-Before testing scenarios let's setup test environments.
+Before testing scenarios, let's set up test environments.
 To simulate realistic conditions, we’ve configured two indexes in Splunk:

 **Index** = `oyku_test_local`: This index archives frozen data directly to a local folder.
 Also my local frozen bucket is `<MY-LOCAL-FROZEN-PATH>/oyku_test_local/db_1764140400_1764140400_0`